VenoGaube/FOG/review/README.md

     - the article is rejected
 -   if further revision is needed the authors address the concerns and can re-submit the article
--   if the article is accepted it can be published oracle, events, database, smart contract, ...
+-   if the article is accepted it can be published

 ---
 ### Design

 The review process was designed with the use of smart contracts.
-We tested the smart contract using brownie on a local ganache bockchain.
+We tested the smart contract using Brownie on a local ganache blockchain.
 If one wants to deploy the contracts on a testnet (e.g. ropsten, rinkeby, ...) this can easily be done in Brownie with the `--network` tag.
 For more information you can look at on the official [Brownie documentation](https://eth-brownie.readthedocs.io/en/stable/network-management.html) - network management.

-The review process starts with the author submitting the paper for and then the editor assigns reviewers to this article.
+The review process starts with the author submitting the paper for reviewing and then the editor assigns reviewers to this article.
 Once the article was submitted the reviewers have 45 days to review the article and submit their vote.
 There must be at least 3 reviewers per article and after they each cast their vote a decision is made based on the votes.
 The article can be accepted, rejected or be sent for revision.
-One article can be submitted for the review process only two times, meaning that if the reviewers decided that the article needs to be revised, the authors can make corrections to the article and re-submit it.
+One article can be submitted for the review process only **two** times, meaning that if the reviewers decided that the article needs to be revised, the authors can make corrections to the article and re-submit it.
 But after re-submitting it the article can only be accepted or rejected (it cannot be sent for another revision).

 The methods of the review process each emmit different events.
-We implemented an event listener that listens for these events (currently there is an event filter that listens for events emmited after a vote has been cast by the reviewer).
-Currently the vote is additionally stored in a database so tha we can keep a history of all votes for all the submitted articles.
-But additional functionalities can easily be implemented for different emmited events.
+We implemented an event listener that listens for these events (currently there is an event filter that listens for events emitted after a vote has been cast by the reviewer).
+Currently the vote is additionally stored in a database so that we can keep a history of all the votes for all the submitted articles.
+But additional functionalities can easily be implemented for different emitted events.

 #### Storage:
 We only store the essential information about the review process and the articles on the blockchain.
-On the blockchain we store the submitted articles (only their ids and the data needed in the review process), the current votes/reviews of the articles and user roles.
+On the blockchain we store the submitted articles (only their ids (we use the sha256 hash function to encrypt the id) and the data needed in the review process), the current votes/reviews of the articles and user roles.
 All the votes are also stored on a database where we can see the history of the review/voting process for different articles.
-This means that if the article needed to be revised and was once again sent through the review process, we can see the previous and aso the current reviewers votes.
+This means that if the article needed to be revised and was once again sent through the review process, we can see the previous and also the current votes.

 ---
 ### User roles